atarasenk0/landing-vehicle-case-study/README.md

 ### Assumptions
 - The problem solution will not consider control of the aircraft.
 Closed loop control of the aircraft is implied via the landing profile.
-- Solution to the first part of the case study involves a linear kalman filter for estimation of the aircraft height above ground.
-- Solution to the second part of the case study involves a non-linear kalman filter for estimation of the aircraft height above ground.
 - Due to absence of vehicle characteristics, information required for simulation/KF implementation will be derived from existing literature.
-- In the interest of time, third party C++ libraries may be utilised for non-core aspects of the case study i.e. matrix algebra (e.g. Eigen Library), plotting (e.g. GNUPlot Library).
-- SI units will be utilised throughout the case study
+- SI units will be utilised throughout the case study.
-- Measurement/clock cycle for the vehicle is assumed to be 100ms for ease of computation.
+- Measurement/clock cycle for the vehicle is chosen to be 100ms for ease of computation.
 This sampling rate may not be representative of the actual vehicle.

 ### Constraints
-- C++ compiler will be either GCC/Clang -- tested on MacOS Big Sur (v11.6.8)
+- Solution to the first part of the case study involves a linear kalman filter for estimation of the aircraft height above ground since the vehicle is in "hover" state during landing.
+- Solution to the second part of the case study involves a non-linear kalman filter for estimation of the aircraft height above ground.
 - The simulation data (e.g. duration of each landing phase) may be adjusted from within the simulation class.
 - For ease of computation, the landing sequence can complete within 30min.
+This is an arbitrary value.
+- In the interest of time, third party C++ libraries may be utilised for non-core aspects of the case study e.g. for matrix algebra (e.g. Eigen Library) and for plotting (e.g. GNUPlot/matplot++ libraries).
+[4]
+- Code has been tested with C++23/2b compiler standard / Apple Clang version 13.0.0 -- tested on MacOS Big Sur (v11.6.8) [5]

 ## Architectural Design